The Best 7-Day Scotland Itinerary

 • Glasgow Grosvenor Hotel – slightly more upscale Victorian hotel, also at a great location at the heart of the West End.
 Super close to the Glasgow Botanical Gardens and the subway.

-Day 2 of your scotland itinerary – Day Trip to Edinburgh
+Day 2 – Day Trip to Edinburgh

 Here you have the choice of hopping on a bus that goes directly to and from Edinburgh or taking the train.
 The train costs £32 while the bus costs £15, so it’s your call depending on how much of a budget you’re sticking to.
 Either way you’ll have to ride share or hop on the Glasgow subway to the City Centre where both the train station and bus stations are.